MeenuDSaini/SQL-Based-Analysis-of-Pizza-Sales/README.md

 ### Reporting and Visualization:

 Create SQL queries to extract key insights and metrics.
-Use SQL reporting tools or BI tools like Power BI for visualizations.

 ## Dataset Description:
 The dataset downloaded from Kaggle, contains detailed records of pizza sales over a year, including the date and time of each order, types and sizes of pizzas ordered, quantities, prices, and ingredients.